-When I meet with potential clients, I always hand them this packet I've put together of tips for getting the best wedding images.
+I've put together a few helpful tips for getting the best wedding images.
 While much of this responsibility falls on the photographer you hire, there are a few things you can do that will impact the quality of your photographs.
 I've come up with these tips over the course of the 5+ years I've been shooting weddings.
-Since it is wedding planning season, I thought it would be worthwhile to talk about each of these tips in detail on my blog.
+Since it is wedding planning season, I thought it would be worthwhile to talk about each of these tips in detail :)

 Today I'm going to discuss tip #1: Plan out the timing of your wedding thoughtfully.